Enquiries and feedback

-Sydney's public transport system features a comprehensive network of bus, train and ferry services.
-Privately-operated light rail lines, airport links, sightseeing buses and taxi services complement the network.
+Sydney's public transport system features a comprehensive network of train, bus and ferry services.
+Light rail lines, airport links, sightseeing buses and taxi services complement the network.

-The NSW Government's Transport Info site can help you plan your trip, even if it involves changing modes of public transport.
+The NSW government's Transport Info site can help you plan your trip, even if it involves changing modes of public transport.
 Use the site to calculate the best way to get from A to B when travelling to or around the City of Sydney.
-It also lists fare and timetable information.
+It also provides fare and timetable information.

-Train stations in Central Sydney include Central, Museum, St James, Town Hall, Wynyard, Circular Quay, Martin Place and Kings Cross.
-They are easy to travel between or to hook up with services going to the north, south and western suburbs.
-Trains to the eastern suburbs (including Bondi Junction, en route to the famous Bondi Beach) leave from Martin Place Station.
+Train stations in central Sydney include Central, Museum, St James, Town Hall, Wynyard, Circular Quay, Martin Place and Kings Cross.
+They are easy to travel between or to hook up with services going to the northern, southern and western suburbs.
+Trains to the eastern suburbs, including Bondi Junction, en route to the famous Bondi Beach leave from Martin Place Station.

-CountryLink operates rail services to and from NSW regional centres and holiday destinations such as Port Macquarie, the Snowy Mountains, Dubbo, Tamworth and Broken Hill.
+NSW TrainLink also operates rail services to and from regional centres and holiday destinations such as Port Macquarie, the Snowy Mountains, Dubbo, Tamworth and Broken Hill.
 Central Station is the main terminal for country services.
 Trains to Canberra, Brisbane and Melbourne also leave from Central.

 Sydney Buses travel through the city and beyond almost 24 hours a day.
-Most of the bus routes within the City of Sydney area are "prepaid only" to reduce delays, so you'll need to buy a ticket before you get on board.
+Most of the bus routes within the City of Sydney are prepaid only to reduce delays, so you'll need to buy a ticket before you get on board.
 There are ticket outlets all over the city and you can usually find one near bus stops.

 Services also travel to the northern reaches of the harbour at Manly and west along the Parramatta River.
 Information kiosks are located at Circular Quay and Manly.

 Taxis in Sydney can be hailed from the kerb on the street or engaged at one of several designated taxi ranks throughout the city centre.
-Taxis can also be booked directly with one of numerous private taxi companies operating across Sydney.
+Taxis can also be booked directly with one of numerous private taxi companies operating across the city.